JohnTGZ/AdventOfCode22/README.md

 Day 7 was much more challenging.
 Im pretty sure there is a better way to solve the puzzle without having to construct an actual file directory system you could crawl through.
 Nevertheless, I did it to practice using smart pointers :)

 ## Day 8
 Having some experience with robotics costmap helps with thinking about how to represent and store the forest height map.
+It was a good challenge :) Just had to make sure I read the rules properly about which trees could or could not be seen.

+## Day 9
+TODO: Add uncrustify as a linting tool